sbrn3/group-holiday-split/README.md

 You are probably better off just bidding normally instead of trying to game the system.

+### Even split
+Some people will claim that this is too complicated and that you should just split the costs evenly between everyone.
+And whoever ends up in whichever room doesn't matter.
+It's a holiday after all.
+Well if that is the case then these people can bid on every room evenly beacuse they believe all the rooms have equal value.
+The reality is though, most rational people will realise pretty quickly that the rooms are probably not of equal value.
+So... they will then decide to bid based on how they actually feel.
+The benefit of this is that if you just split the costs evenly the winners will be the best arguers.

 # How to use
 main.py is an example where 10 people were sorted into 4 rooms.
 There is a couple and people who are staying for different time periods.